Perspective | In an avalanche of words, there’s no sign of regret from Trump

 The pictures are a punch in the gut, but the former president’s words before and during the riot gnaw at the intellect.
 His words bring demented logic to the seemingly illogical actions unfolding in the video.
 They offer an explanation for the person bashing in the windows at the Capitol with a hunk of wood, for the men clambering over the walls and the rioters marauding through the historical hallways.
 These actions don’t make sense for most Americans until Trump explains them.
 He creates the narrative.
 His words and their actions fit together.
 Are they cause and effect?
 Or simply two strains of the same virus?

 Trump has lawyers representing him.
 It might be an exaggeration to say they are defending him, perhaps because he doesn’t believe he requires protection or justification.
-He had a tag-team of lawyers who spoke words on his behalf, beginning with Bruce Castor Jr., who mistakenly introduced himself as the prosecutor that he once was.
-Castor, dressed in a gray pin-striped suit that billowed around his torso and his arms and his shoulders, began the day by cracking open a very large can of nonsensical phrases and irrelevant sentences and dumping them on the Senate floor leaving his co-counsel David Schoen to try and mop up the mess.
+He had a tag-team of lawyers who spoke words on his behalf, beginning with Bruce L. Castor Jr., who mistakenly introduced himself as the prosecutor that he once was.
+Castor, dressed in a gray pinstriped suit that billowed around his torso and his arms and his shoulders, began the day by cracking open a very large can of nonsensical phrases and irrelevant sentences and dumping them on the Senate floor, leaving his co-counsel David Schoen to try to mop up the mess.

-Castor, despite speaking for more than an hour, managed to avoid uttering a single fulsome paragraph in defense of the former president.
-He did manage, however, to muse about Athens and Rome, the history of republicanism, the temperament of the modern senator and the difficulty of navigating a car in the nation’s capitol.
+Castor, despite speaking for more than an hour, managed to avoid uttering a single ample paragraph in defense of the former president.
+He did manage, however, to muse about Athens and Rome, the history of republicanism, the temperament of the modern senator and the difficulty of navigating a car in the nation’s capital.

 Schoen mostly yelled his remarks like a man who realizes that the Muses have failed him and so he must go it alone on sheer volume and dire warnings.
-He tossed around the word “radical” to describe the process of impeachment; he warned that a trial would create a precedent that would allow the House to reach back in time and start a flurry of retroactive impeaching of former officials.
+He tossed around the word “radical” to describe the process of impeachment.
+He warned that a trial would create a precedent that would allow the House to reach back in time and start a flurry of retroactive impeaching of former officials.
 Schoen spoke at length in a magnificent display of vocal endurance helped along by big glub-glub-glubbing swigs from a plastic bottle of water.

-These two lawyers, who signed on to the case less than a fortnight ago, seemed to be one with Trump’s most ardent apologists who argue that his words shouldn’t be taken literally, that his words don’t matter, even though he is a man whose excessive verbiage propelled him to political success.
+These two lawyers, who signed on to the case less than a fortnight ago, seemed to be one with Trump’s most ardent apologists, who argue that his words shouldn’t be taken literally, that his words don’t matter, even though he is a man whose excessive verbiage propelled him to political success.
 Trump — as candidate and commander in chief — could speak for more than an hour at a time, tirelessly spewing grievance and anger.
 He had a seemingly bottomless well of vicious, mean and terrorizing words.
-He tweeted them; he called them into radio shows; he spoke them on video; he vomited them out at rallies.
+He tweeted them, he called them into radio shows, he spoke them on video, he vomited them out at rallies.
 Trump’s words fed a hunger.
-His fans lovingly called him plain-spoken even as his legal defenders argue that what he was speaking really had no influence on those who were listening.
+His fans lovingly called him plain-spoken, even as his legal defenders argue that what he was speaking really had no influence on those who were listening.

-The impeachment managers believe Trump’s words had the power to nearly destroy our democracy.
+The impeachment managers say Trump’s words had the power to nearly destroy our democracy.
 The former president’s lawyers have declared them hollow and impotent — but duly protected by the First Amendment.
 An impeachment trial may never satisfactorily solve that quandary.
-But this much is true.
-Among all the words that have been spoken, there’s no evidence thus far that after Trump’s supporters caused death and mayhem at the Capitol, the former president ever uttered these words: “I’m sorry it happened.”
+But this much is true: Among all the words that have been spoken, there’s no evidence thus far that after a mob of Trump’s supporters caused death and mayhem at the Capitol, the former president ever uttered the words, “I’m sorry it happened.”